 - Since Carnaza is rich with marine resources, just bring along your snorkelling gears for there are no gears for rent in Carnaza.

 - Since there’s not much shade in the area of Kaelinas Cove, bring sunscreen to protect your skin from the sun hottest rays.
+I use Sevensense sunblock spray because it’s non-sticky and white pigment free.

 - There is only limited electrical supply so bring power bank, additional batteries and flashlights.